Apert Syndrome

 Causes of Apert Syndrome:

 Apert syndrome is primarily caused by a mutation in the FGFR2 gene.
 This mutation occurs during fetal development and leads to abnormal bone growth.
-While the exact cause of this genetic mutation is not always clear, it is not inherited from parents.
+While the exact cause of this genetic mutation is not always clear, it is not from parents.

 Apert syndrome is caused by changes in specific genes, specifically the FGFR2 gene.
 These gene mutations can occur spontaneously or be inherited from a parent who carries the mutated gene.
 The specific causes are: